webbhuset/elm-json-decode/README.md

 type alias Person =
     { id : Int -- Field is mandatory, decoder should fail if field is missing in the JSON object , name : String -- Field is mandatory
-    , maybeWeight : Maybe Int -- Field is attempt in the JSON object , likes : Int -- Should default to 0 if JSON field is missing or null , hardcoded : String -- Should be hardcoded to "Hardcoded Value" for now }
+    , maybeWeight : Maybe Int -- Field is optional in the JSON object , likes : Int -- Should default to 0 if JSON field is missing or null , hardcoded : String -- Should be hardcoded to "Hardcoded Value" for now }